matloff/omsi/README.md

 Submit your answers often.
 Near the end of an exam period, the network may be very busy, possibly making it difficult to get in.
 In some cases, the delay in submitting a question may be 30 seconds or more.
-Each submission will overwrite the last.
+Note that each submission will overwrite the last.

 Remember that saving an answer does NOT submit it.
 You must do that separately.